DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

-Let's quickly go over each week, focusing on the main points and the tech you'll use.
+Let's quickly review each module, focusing on the main points and the tech you'll use.

 ### Module 1: Introduction to LLMs and RAG